hannobraun/noop/README.md

 ## License

-The noop framework is available under the license displayed below.
-This repository might also contain third-party code which is available under its own license.
+The noop game library is available under the license below.
+This repository might also contain third-party code which is available under its own respective license.

 Copyright (c) 2012, Hanno Braun